elmsln/elmsln/core/dslmcode/stacks/discuss/sites/all/modules/local_contrib/timeago/README.txt

 ===============

-This module produces strings like "a moment ago" and "10 minutes ago" using JavaScript, and these strings are passed through Drupal.t(), so they are translate-able for most languages.
-However, some languages (Arabic, Polish, Russian, Ukranian, etc.) have different suffixes depending on the numbers used.
+This module produces strings like "a moment ago" and "10 minutes ago" using JavaScript.
+To support other languages, you can provide a translation override file.
+Examples of such files are available in the "locales" folder of the Timeago library's GitHub project at https://github.com/rmm5t/jquery-timeago.
-If you need support for these languages, you can override the settings Timeago uses in JavaScript by providing a translation override file.
-Examples of such files are available at https://gist.github.com/6251 for various languages.
-You should choose a translation or write your own and save it in a file named jquery.timeago.LANGCODE.js, where LANGCODE is a language identifier code like ar, pl, ru, or uk (for Arabic, Polish, Russian, and Ukranian, respectively).
-This translation file should be placed in the module's folder, e.g. at /sites/all/modules/timeago/jquery.timeago.ru.js for Russian.
+Any translation files you use should be placed in the the same folder as the Timeago library (jquery.timeago.js), which is typically in the Timeago module's folder.
+For example, you could put the Russian translation file at /sites/all/modules/timeago/jquery.timeago.ru.js.
 The appropriate translation override file will be automatically added to the page if necessary.

 ==========